5803emma/milestone2-simongame/README.md

  - I used [Browserling](https://www.browserling.com/) to test the website across multiple browsers to ensure compatability and responsiveness.
  - All buttons across the site pages were manually tested and operational.
  - HTML and CSS code were checked on the [W3C Markup](https://validator.w3.org/) and [CSS Jigsaw](https://jigsaw.w3.org/css-validator/) validators.
-- Friends and family members played the game.
+- Friends and family members played the game, opening it on different devices and browsers

 ## Media